Troubleshooting

 Retry-After: 1

 Read Retry-After (seconds) from the response header.
 Wait that long, then retry with the same Idempotency-Key (if it was a swap creation).
-The upstream rate limit is per-credential — separate credentials don't share a quota.
+Two limits apply — 120 RPS per source IP and 30 RPS per credential — and separate credentials never share a quota.

 If you see 429 on read endpoints (/v1/currencies, etc.), back off.
 These calls are cheap to cache (5–10 min for currencies).